 This like-new hardcover is near fine, no marks, pages are tight and appear unread, the book is tight, square, and unmarked.
 The dust cover is unmarked, white cloth boards, and bright gilt lettering on the spine of the book.

-This beautiful softcover edition of the original British release is in fine condition with no marks or tears and showing absolutely minimal shelf wear.
-The pages are tight, unmarked, and the book is tight, firm, and unmarked.
+This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
+The pages are crisp and unmarked, and the book remains tight, square, and well-preserved.